31/03/2022Life Sciences Translation

 Because this is such an exciting, fast-moving field, the European Union has reversed its previously lenient stance by introducing the Diagnostic Medical Device Regulation.
 It is a robust, transparent, predictable and sustainable regulatory process envisaged to raise quality and safety standards with clearer definitions and scope, improving oversight and traceability across the supply chain throughout the device lifecycle.
 All this will enable the industry to accommodate recent technologies and scientific advances and facilitate global trade by promoting regulatory convergence.

-COVID-19 difficulties: notification and NANDO
+The pandemic, notification and NANDO

 The new regulation calls for reinforcement of the criteria for the designation and overseeing of notified bodies (a ‘notified body‘ is an independent third-party conformity assessment body).
 Under the Nando (New Approach Notified and Designated Organisations) Information System, notification is an act whereby a Member State informs the Commission and the other Member States that a body, which fulfils the relevant requirements, has been designated to carry out conformity assessment according to a directive.
 Notification of Notified Bodies and their withdrawal are the responsibility of the notifying Member State.